Generic filters

 SME R&D tax relief will be less generous from April 2023

-Starting from 1 April 2023, there will be changes to the SME scheme’s enhancement rate and SME tax credit rate.
-The enhancement rate will decrease from 130% to 86%, while the tax credit rate will reduce from 14.5% to 10%.
+Starting from 1 April 2023, HMRC changed the enhancement rate and SME tax credit rate for the SME scheme.
+The enhancement rate decreased from 130% to 86%, while the tax credit rate reduced from 14.5% to 10%.
 However, there is an exception for R&D-intensive SMEs, as they can still claim a tax credit at a higher rate of 14.5%.

-The cash benefit of an SME R&D tax relief claim depends on the financial condition of your business – whether it’s at a break-even point, operating at a loss, or generating profit.
+The cash benefit of an SME R&D tax relief claim depends on the financial condition of your business – whether it’s break-even, operating at a loss, or generating profit.
 In the following sections, we will demonstrate how the revised enhancement (from 130% to 86%) and the adjusted tax credit rate (from 14.5% to 10%) impact the calculations.
 This will provide you with a strong understanding of the resulting outcomes.

 Break Even SME